 Microeconomics Tools for Quantitative Analysis Orgnization with theory of Science Entrepreneurship Marketing Corporate Finance Accounting Macroeconomics Business Law Advenced Quantitative Analyses Advanced Business Economics Bachelor's project Profile courses and electives 1.
-Is know-ledgeable made about theory, methodology and practice within the subjects that comprise made made made made made made made mad Core subject are: microeconomics, marketing, organization theory, finance, and accounting.
-3 3 2 3 3 3 3 (x) Auxiliary subject are: economics, business law, and IT.
+Is know- ledgeable about theory, methodology and practice Core subject are: microeconomics, marketing, organization theory, finance, and accounting.
+3 3 2 3 3 3 3 (x) within the subjects that Auxiliary subj are: economics, business law, and IT.
 3 3 3 (x) 2.
-Can reflect on methodology and 1 2 2 2 2 3 x x 3.
-Can apply me data to describe conditions of the 3.
-Can apply methods for collecting data to describe and analyse the conditions of the company.
-3 2 2 1 1 3 1 X х 4.
-Can assess problems related to business administration and decide on relevant models to analyse and solve problems 1 2 2 2 2 2 2 3 х 5.
-Can communicate professionally with colleagues as well as top management and external partners.
-3 3 X 6.
-Can independ cooperation with complex and dev situations in a re considering ethic ently and in n others manage velopment oriented sponsible way es and sustainability 3 х personal learning ize personal learning 2 3 X
+Can reflect on methodology and , 1 2 2 2 2 3 X x 3.
+Can apply me data to describe conditions of the thods for collecting and analyse the company.
+3 2 2 1 1 3 1 X х business administrelevant models problems oblems related to stration and decide on to analyse and solve 1 2 2 2 2 2 2 3 х with colleagues cate professionally as well as top l external partners.
+3 3 х 6.
+Can independ cooperation with complex and dev situations in a re ently and in n others manage velopment oriented 3 х personal learning ize personal learning 2 3 х